guam68/capstone/README.md

 ## Overview

 Unlike the current rating systems, this project aims at viewing a decks "relavance", for lack of a better term, in the current meta as opposed to determining its raw strengths.
 Decks will be filtered by composition and compared against the top performing decks to find its current likelyhood to be a "meta deck".

+#### Note:
+The above was the original intention of the project.
+After playing for a bit, I became dissatisfied with the way the community treated decks based solely on these rating systems.
+Although interesting, I decided to move away from that aspect of the project and focus more on card distributions within decks (to include "top" decks).

 A visual will also be displayed showing the decks with most similar compositions and the "strength" (as win/loss ratio) of those decks.
 This may allow players to gain insight on a particular deck composition's potential without even having to play it.
 Other figures such as global deck statistic comparisions, deck composition breakdown, and other information useful to a user will also be diplayed.

 To track decks for competitive play, FFG has implemented a deck registration system that ensures all deck information will be available online.
 Keyforgegame.com uses an undocumented API to populate its website with that data for global searches and individual deck information.
 This API will be leveraged to create a database for the project as well as being used for on demand updating to ensure the most relavant data is being shown to the user.